Authentic Lessons for 21st Century Learning

 Engage

-Students will brainstorm reasons why people move from place to place and be introduced to push and pull factors that affect human migration.
+Students brainstorm reasons why people move from place to place by learning about push and pull factors.

 Explore